tung362/RoR2PVP/README.md

 - **Ability to ban items and equipments**
   - configurable banning of items, list of items included!

+  - **Ability to go through a wider selection of stages before looping**
+  - randomized stage progression with a wider selection

 - **Includes 4 config files to balance your game as you see fit**
   - TeamPVP.cfg
   - TeamPVPCustomPlayableCharacters.cfg